Ananya46Nigam/QR-code/README.md

 # QR-code

-Basic method Generate QR code for any string
+Basic method to Generate QR code for any string

 This requires two python libraries: pyqrcode and pypng